nfc-developer/sdm-backend/README.md

 Feel free to reach me at ml@icedev.pl if you have any questions concerning this topic.

 ## Demo
 Check out the demo at [sdm.icedev.pl](https://sdm.icedev.pl/).
 This server is using blank authentication keys (all-zeros, factory default).
+You can use this server for testing and should work fine until you change the default factory keys on your tags.

 ## How to test?
 ### Manual installation